-Cash-Out Refinance Loans for Veterans: Allows veterans and current service members to replace their loans with ones backed by the Department of Veteran Affairs for certain purposes, including home improvements;
+Cash-Out Refinance Loans for VeteransLink opens in a new tab: Allows veterans and current service members to replace their loans with ones backed by the Department of Veteran Affairs for certain purposes, including home improvements;

-Disability Housing Grants for Veterans: Provides housing improvement grants for veterans and current service members with service-related disabilities;
+Disability Housing Grants for VeteransLink opens in a new tab: Provides housing improvement grants for veterans and current service members with service-related disabilities;

-Home Investment Partnership Program: Works in partnership with state and local governments, and often with nonprofit organizations, to provide funding for housing and housing improvement to eligible homeowners.
+Home Investment Partnership ProgramLink opens in a new tab: Works in partnership with state and local governments, and often with nonprofit organizations, to provide funding for housing and housing improvement to eligible homeowners.

-Rural Housing: Housing Repair Loans and Grants: Offers funding for housing repairs to low-income, rural homeowners over the age of 62.
+Rural Housing: Housing Repair Loans and GrantsLink opens in a new tab: Offers funding for housing repairs to low-income, rural homeowners over the age of 62.

 Regardless of how you fund your home modifications, always keep your family member’s specific needs in mind when researching potential upgrades.
 Consider their current state of health, as well as what their needs may be in the future.
 Take your other family members’ current and future health needs into account while planning.
 Additionally, plan what changes you want to make room-by-room so your entire home is as comfortable as possible.